IsnTkinter/tkinter_doc/caw.rst

      An image as a bitmap.
 See Section 8.8, “Canvas bitmap objects”.

+.. py:method:: create_image()

-create_image(): A graphic image.
+     A graphic image.
 See Section 8.9, “Canvas image objects”.

+.. py:method:: create_line()

-create_line(): One or more line segments.
+     One or more line segments.
 See Section 8.10, “Canvas line objects”.

+.. py:method:: create_oval()
-create_oval(): An ellipse; use this also for drawing circles, which are a special case of an ellipse.
+     An ellipse; use this also for drawing circles, which are a special case of an ellipse.
 See Section 8.11, “Canvas oval objects”.

+.. py:method:: create_polygon()
-create_polygon(): A polygon.
+     A polygon.
 See Section 8.12, “Canvas polygon objects”.

 create_rectangle(): A rectangle.
 See Section 8.13, “Canvas rectangle objects”.